esPass/espass.github.io/how.md

 ### Entry

 When checking passes at the entrance we check that the guests have the private key assigned with the pass.
 We can do this by letting the user sign a given string with their key.
 We might define a freeze-period before the event where tickets cannot be resold anymore as we otherwise have to rely on a on the spot internet connection.
+Sure the passes can still be sold the traditional ( trust-requiring ) way after the freeze-period.
+Some hours to a day should be enough of a period before the event to be able to get the latest data - we don't have to download the whole blockchain - just the proofs for our contract.

 ### Graceful degradation